teristam/zotero-mcp/README.md

 ## Features

 This MCP server provides the following tools:
+### Tools

 - `search_items`: Search for items in your Zotero library using a text query
+### Resources

+The server exposes these resource templates:

+- `zotero://items/{item_key}`
+  - Description: Get detailed information about a specific Zotero item
+  - Parameter: `item_key` - The unique Zotero item identifier
+  - Example: `zotero://items/ABC123XYZ`

+These resources can be discovered and accessed through the MCP Inspector or any other MCP client.

+Each resource returns formatted text containing metadata about the Zotero items.

 ## Usage